clawject/clawject/packages/language-service/README.md

-[Clawject package](https://www.npmjs.com/package/clawject) provide language service, but it can't be used directly because TypeScript not allows using language services that are not package itself, so `clawject-language-service` package have `clawject` as a peer-dependency and re-exporting its language service, so you shouldn't worry about versions compatibility, `clawject-language-service` will always have single version.
+[Clawject package](https://www.npmjs.com/package/clawject) provide language service, but it can't be used directly because TypeScript not allows using language services that are not package itself, so `@clawject/language-service` package have `clawject` as a peer-dependency and re-exporting its language service, so you shouldn't worry about versions compatibility, `@clawject/language-service` will always have single version.

 ## Installation